 By Sara McElmurry, The Chicago Council on Global Affairs

-This post originally appeared at The Chicago Council on Global Affairs.
+This post originally appeared on The Chicago Council on Global Affairs’ Global Insight.